Butter scones are the most common type that people like to eat. These are the ones that you often see people eating alongside tea or coffee.

 If you’re planning to make apple, blueberry, or banana scones, using almond butter is a good idea.
 This could be the butter substitute that you’ve been waiting for.

 Have you thought of trying applesauce as a butter substitute?
-This might sound odd at first, but it’s actually a really good butter substitute when you’re making scones.
+This might sound odd at first, but it’s actually a really good butter substitute to consider.

 You can replace butter with applesauce easily.
 Simply use the same amount of applesauce as you would butter.